usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Cult Subterranea_, by Celestaphone, Dealers of God
 - _Greyhound Days_, by Patrick Shiroishi, Piotr Kurek
 - _OUTSTANDING UNDERSTANDING_, by R.A.P.
 Ferreira
 - _Följd_, by Civilistjävel!